 Check out the video below.
 It features respected UFO researcher (and ex-nuclear physicist) Stanton Freidman speaking on disinformation.

 This program of disinformation didn’t stop with the revelations of William Moore.
 And the realization that such sources as Falcon and Condor, while certainly giving genuine information, were also mixing in their own angles and slants, and at times even outright lies, made for a reassessing of the wealth of information both essential and frustrating.

 An atmosphere of uncertainty shrouds almost all aspects of the UFO conspiracy.
 So much so, even if a complete disclosure was to happen, be it by a lone government or on a global level, such is the wall of mistrust that has built up, even that might not be enough to satisfy people who, by intelligent agencies own creating, have learned to question, re-question, and then question again anything told to them.

-With this last point in mind, what should we make, for example, of Tom DeLonge and exactly where his place might be in the rabbit warren of UFO disclosure.
+With this last point in mind, what should we make, for example, of Tom DeLonge?
+And exactly where is his place in the rabbit warren of UFO disclosure?
 Is he the latest source serving disinformation?
 If so, is he aware, or is he himself merely a pawn?
 Is this ‘project’ part of the drip-feeding of information to the public?
 A way of testing the reaction to this information?
-Or is it merely another attempt to satisfy those continuing to push for disclosure by pretending to give them what they want, while really holding the genuine information away from the public arena.
+Or is it merely another attempt to satisfy those continuing to push for disclosure?
+Pretend to give them what they want, while really holding the genuine information away from the public arena.

 There is certainly a feeling among some in the UFO community that we should perhaps be wary of DeLonge and his claims, even if his intentions are noble and sincere.